 Promoting Your Cornerstone Content

 While content marketing works hand in hand with SEO and there’s a big focus on getting links to appear on SERPs, don’t forget other content promotion techniques.
+Once cornerstone content is created, promote it across social media and in emails to boost discoverability and increase traffic to the content.

 Social Media and Email Promotions